Optimize provisioned throughput cost in Azure Cosmos DB

 1. You have a few dozen Azure Cosmos DB containers and want to share throughput across some or all of them.

-2. You are migrating from a single-tenant database designed to run on IaaS-hosted VMs or on-premises, for example, NoSQL or relational databases to Azure Cosmos DB.
-And if you have many collections/tables/graphs and you do not want to make any changes to your data model.
-Note, you might have to compromise some of the benefits offered by Azure Cosmos DB if you are not updating your data model when migrating from an on-premises database.
+2. You're migrating from a single-tenant database designed to run on IaaS-hosted VMs or on-premises, for example, NoSQL or relational databases to Azure Cosmos DB.
+And if you have many collections/tables/graphs and you don't want to make any changes to your data model.
+Note, you might have to compromise some of the benefits offered by Azure Cosmos DB if you aren't updating your data model when migrating from an on-premises database.
 It's recommended that you always reassess your data model to get the most in terms of performance and also to optimize for costs.

 3. You want to absorb unplanned spikes in workloads by virtue of pooled throughput at the database level subjected to unexpected spike in workload.